stschulte/puppet-nimsoft/README.md

 puppet will make sure that the landscape is absent but will not automatically remove any assigned system.

+#### agentil\_user

+The `agentil_user` type can be used to describe a SAP user.
+The `sapbasis_agentil` probe needs a designated user to connect to your SAP systems in order to gether the different metrics.
+Instead of providing valid credentials each time you add a SAP system, you can describe one user that is valid on every system and then simply reference this user in each of your system definitions.
+You of course also have one user for development, quality assurence and production if you like.

+Example:

+    agentil_user { 'SAP_PROBE':
+      ensure   => present,
+      password => 'encrypted_password',
+    }

+*Note*: In order to get the encrypted password you currently have to set the password in the probe GUI once and check the configuration file afterwards.
+When you know the correct encrypted password, you can use puppet to make sure it stays the same.

 #### Complete example

 Running the tests